adletec/sonic/README.md

 ## Architecture
-_jace_ follows a design similar to most of the modern compilers.
+_sonic_ follows a design similar to most of the modern compilers.
 Interpretation and execution is done in a number of phases:

 ### Tokenizing
 During the tokenizing phase, the string is converted into the different kind of tokens: variables, operators, and constants.